How To Deal With Imposter Syndrome As An Artist

 Don’t let the negative thoughts get to you!

-It is also common to see it happen with people that are just getting out of school and entering this new and frightening adult world.
-Suddenly we’re not children and teenagers anymore and need to enter the working world.
-From one moment to the next, we see people that are much more successful than us and that some will get that success faster than others.
+From one moment to the next, we see people who are much more successful than us and who will get that success faster than others.

-And even more important than learning to defeat it is to learn how to avoid imposter syndrome!
 We don’t want anything to do with that fellow.
 We want to be happy with our art, ourselves as well as with other artists and their art!

 Art is a beautiful world where we share our creations and learn with each other.
 So take that in and take your fight to the imposter syndrome!